 The set of numbers appeared with a topic (QF) in corpora can be considered as the common cases of values about the topic.
-Thus, by examining the proximity between the number part of the answer candidate and the set of numbers in corpora, we can check whether the number of the answer candidate is appropriate for the topic.
-Using the patterns of testing the unit expression mentioned above, we extracted the set of numbers.
+Thus, by examining the proximity between the number part of the answer candidate and that in corpora appeared in the similar context, we can check whether the number of the answer candidate is appropriate for the topic.
+Using the patterns of evaluating the unit expression mentioned above, we extracted the set of numbers.
 Because this process can be seen as random sampling, the set of the numbers follows the Gaussian distribution.
 We made and tested the hypothesis that the number part of the answer candidate is a sample from the distribution, in order to select the appropriate answers.
-To put it more concretely, we calculated the minimum critical rate from the Gaussian distribution that the hypothesis would not be rejected and reflected it to the final evaluation function L.
+To put it more concretely, we calculated the minimum critical rate from the Gaussian distribution that the hypothesis would not be rejected and reflected it to the evaluation function L. Figure 2 illustrates the process of the method.